JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2022-06-26-FedEx-Shipments.md

 Shipping via Fedex

 I'm shipping corals (*Montipora capitata*) to URI from Hawaii.
-This post(add link) details how I will ship the corals.
+This [post](https://github.com/JillAshey/JillAshey_Putnam_Lab_Notebook/blob/master/_posts/2022-08-27-CoralShipping.md) details how I will ship the corals.
 This post gives information on how to ship via Fedex for the Putnam lab.

 If you want to ship a package from URI: